Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 As a kid, your briefs almost certainly had a fly.
 As an adult, your briefs may or may not have a fly.
 If you are used to having a fly, don’t sweat if the briefs you want don’t have a fly.
 I started wearing no-fly underwear almost a decade ago, and while it was awkward at first, it is now second nature.
 And it turns out that many other guys pee by pulling down their waistband a bit and lifting their penis over it!

-- No-fly: Underwear without a fly is as simple as it sounds: you must bring your penis out of its home to pee.
+Underwear without a fly is as simple as it sounds: you must bring your penis out of its home to pee.
+More and more men’s underwear have no flys anymore and is a trendy design.

-- Vertical fly: This is the “standard” fly that most guys recognize when seeing a fly.
-You shuffle your underwear to the left, shuffle your penis to the right, and there you pee.
+Most guys recognize the “standard” vertical fly when seeing a fly.
+You shuffle your underwear to the left, shuffle your penis to the right, and then you pee.
+Note that this is also referred to as a “functional” fly.

 Quick tip: If you must have a fly, you will limit your underwear options as so many models nowadays do not have flys (flies?), especially on the higher end.
 Having said that, while it was strange at first not having a fly, I got used to it, and now it has become second nature to pee without using a fly.
 And for a task that takes maybe a couple of minutes total of your entire day (depends on how often you pee), I encourage you to not miss out on a fantastic pair of briefs only for the lack of a fly.